AP6YC/cvi/README.md

 ## Installation

-The `cvi` package is listed on PyPi, so you may install the latest version with
+The `cvi` package is listed on PyPI, so you may install the latest version with

 ```python
 pip install cvi